Predictia/AQUA/diagnostics/tropical_rainfall/README.md

 ## Contributing

 The tropical_rainfall module is in a developing stage and will be significantly improved in the near future.
-If you have any suggestions, comments, or problems with its usage, please get in touch with the AQUA team.
+If you have any suggestions, comments, or problems with its usage, please get in touch with the AQUA team or Natalia Nazarova (natalia.nazarova@polito.it).